simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 Note that in this example, we used ``loopback_bw`` and ``loopback_lat`` to specify the characteristics of the loopback link of each node (i.e., the link allowing each node to communicate with itself).
-We could have done so in previous example too.
+We could have done so in the previous example too.
 When no loopback is given, the communication from a node to itself is handled as if it were two distinct nodes: it goes twice through the private link and through the backbone (if any).